SleipnirGroup/Choreo/docs/usage/saving.md

 Once trajectories are created by Choreo, they must be saved within your robot project.

-Choreo has 2 different kinds of files: a .chor file which stores general configs for your project, and multiple .traj files which describe individually generated trajectories.
+Choreo has 2 different kinds of files: a .chor file which stores general configs for your project, and multiple .traj files which store individual trajectories.
+Choreo generates and updates .traj files in the same directory(or folder) that your .chor file is stored in.

 ## Saving your .chor file

-Libraries such as ChoreoLib and PathPlannerLib require the project's .chor file to be stored within the deploy/choreo directory.
-To do so:
+Path following libraries, such as ChoreoLib and PathPlannerLib, require your .traj files to be located in a specific directory so that they can be read.
+For Java and C++ teams, .traj files must be placed under the deploy/choreo directory; for python teams, they must be placed in the root directory.

+### For Java and C++ teams:

 1. Create a "choreo" folder within the "deploy" folder of your robot project.
-   The deploy folder can be found within "src/main".
+   The deploy folder can be found under "src/main".
 2. Open the choreo sidebar and click "save project"(see "Sidebar Navigation" for more details).
-3. Navigate to your robot project's folder, then find(and select) the "choreo" folder you just created.
+3. Navigate to the location of your robot project and find the "src/main/deploy/choreo" folder within it.
 4. Name your .chor file whatever you want.

+### For Python teams:

+1. Open the choreo sidebar and click "save project"(see "Sidebar Navigation" for more details).
+2. Navigate to the location of your robot project and place your .chor file there.

 ## Sidebar Navigation